Social Sciences

 Sarah Hernandez, Associate Professor of Sociology and Caribbean and Latin American Studies

-Barbara Hicks, Professor of Political Science/Social Sciences Division Chair
+Barbara Hicks, Professor of Political Science

-Andrew Humphries, Visiting Associate Professor of Economics
+Andrew Humphries, Assistant Professor of Economics and Great Books

-William Hustwit, Visiting Associate Professor of History
+William Hustwit, Associate Professor of History

-Richard Izquierdo, Visiting Assistant Professor of Political Science
+Richard Izquierdo, Associate Professor of Political Science

 Tarron Khemraj, Professor of Economics and International Economics/William and Marie Selby Chair

-T. J. H. McCarthy, Professor of Medieval History (On Leave)
+T. J. H. McCarthy, Professor of Medieval History

 Frederick Pirone, Visiting Assistant Professor of Anthropology